keptn/lifecycle-toolkit/docs/docs/guides/tasks.md

 {% include "./assets/job-context.yaml" %}
 ```

-You can customize the metadata field to hold any key value pair of interest to share among
+You can customize the metadata field to hold any key-value pair of interest to share among
-your workloads and tasks in a `KeptnApp` (for instance a commit id value).
+your workloads and tasks in a `KeptnApp` (for instance a commit ID value).
 To do so, the metadata needs to be specified for the workload or for the application.
 Follow our guide on [Context and Metadata here](./metadata.md).

-For an example of how to access the `KEPTN_CONTEXT`follow our
+For an example of how to access the `KEPTN_CONTEXT`, follow our
 [reference page](../reference/crd-reference/taskdefinition.md#example-6-accessing-keptn_context-environment-variable-in-a-deno-task)

 ## Parameterized functions